-Trace is a blind, peer-reviewed journal.
+Trace is an anonymously peer-reviewed journal.
 The Managing Editor(s) review submissions and determine whether they will be assigned to reviewers.
 If the Managing Editor(s) determine that a submission does not fit within the scope of Trace or is otherwise unsuitable for blind review, they will notify the author(s) via e-mail.
 Once a submission has been reviewed by the Managing Editor(s), it is assigned and sent to two reviewers with specific guidelines.
 For more information about our reviewer guidelines, contact email@example.com.

 After examining reviewers’ responses, the Managing Editor(s) will determine which submissions are suitable for Trace.
 Contributors will be contacted about this decision and provided anonymous copies of each blind review.

 Author(s) will receive one of the following responses from Managing Editor(s):